r0n1tr/team21/personal_statements/tayyab.md

 <img width="904" alt="fjoejfow" src="https://github.com/r0n1tr/team21/assets/133985295/9830da9c-f16e-4274-b946-f691d5ca650c">

-Lets focus on the second clock cycle, when alu_result = 0x4. the cache checks mem[0x1], the respective set of alu_result.
+Let's focus on the second clock cycle when alu_result = 0x4, the cache checks mem[0x1], the respective set of alu_result.
 The tags match and V = 1, so the hit signal stays high.
 Hit is high in the first cycle because after the miss, the correct data got written to the cache and all the conditions are satisfied for hit to go high.

 ``` verilog
 hit = (din_tag == cache_tag) & V;